google/xls/docs_src/README.md

 echo "test --disk_cache=$(realpath ~/.bazel_disk_cache)" >> ~/.bazelrc
 ```

+!!!
+WARNING
-WARNING: Bazel does not automate garbage collection of this directory, so it
+    Bazel does not automate garbage collection of this directory, so it
     will grow over time without bounds.
 You will need to clean it up periodically,
     either manually or with an automated script.

 Alternatively, you can add a [remote cache](https://bazel.build/remote/caching)
 that takes care of garbage collection for you.
 This can be hosted on a personal